£1,000 Employer Incentive for T Level Industry Placements

 The new Employer Guide provides more information to help businesses understand how to host an industry placement.
 This includes details on what is expected of employers during the placement.

-Resources for early years providers in Kingston and Richmond.
+Advice, support and information for early years providers in Barnet.